FROM YOUR VICAR – Sunday 23rd April 2017

 - Parables – today we begin a 5-sermon series on the Parables of Jesus.
 I begin by exploring parables that relate to ‘The Kingdom of God‘.
 Next week, Joyce will preach on parables concerning ‘loss and redemption’.

-- Baptism - today we welcome the family and friends of Neve Herzberg as the little one comes to our church to be baptised.
+- Baptism - today we welcome Jamie Hughes & Sophie Ward, and their supporters, as they come to our church at 3pm to be baptised.

-- Celebration – this week, we celebrate the birthdays of Emma Hill (March 20), Julie Edge (March 22) and George Green (March 25).
-Our congratulations and best wishes to them all.
+- Celebration – this week we celebrate the birthdays of Hilda Teece (April 26) and Tony Picken (April 29).
+Our congratulations and best wishes to them

 PRAYER FOR THE WEEK

-Within our parish, we pray this week for the residents of Brampton Close, Brickworks Road, Bristol Close, Brooklyn Road and Bronte Drive.
+Within our parish, we pray for the residents of Denbury Close, Diamond Grove, Dorset Road, Eagle Grove and Eden Close.

 SPECIAL PRAYER FOR PEOPLE AND PLACES

-For the remainder of this month, we continue to pray for The Philippines (see Pew News of February 26 for details).
+We continue to pray for Bangladesh (see Pew News of April 2nd for details).